 Figure 1 Legend:

 Surgical case volumes decreased for residents in otolaryngology the year following the initiation of widespread COVID-19 restrictions in the US.
-A) Total resident surgical case volume for six residencies in Otolaryngology Head and Neck Surgery in the one year preceding, and the one year following March 1st, 2020.
+A) Total resident surgical case volume for six residencies in Otolaryngology-Head and Neck Surgery in the one year preceding and the one year following March 1, 2020.
 B) Surgical case volume in six residency programs decreased from a mean of 5,564 to 3,749 (p<0.01).